nicolabs/nicolabs.net/_posts/2012-01-25-Migrating-from-Subversion-to-Mercurial.md

 title: Migrating from Subversion to Mercurial
 date: 2012-01-25 22:25:10 +0100
 permalink: articles/migrating-subversion-mercurial
-tags: tooling mercurial migration pre-revprop-change subversion svnsync
+tags:
+  - mercurial
+  - subversion
+  - tooling
 ---
 > Instructions are aimed at Windows mainly (on Linux it should be easier).